rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 parameters (&lt;&gt;).[^6] The empty set of type parameters, also known as diamond, allows the compiler to infer type arguments from the context.
-By using diamond construction, developers make clear the use of generic instead of the deprecated raw types, the version of a generic type without type arguments.
+By using diamond construction, developers clarify the use of generic instead of the deprecated raw types, the version of a generic type without type arguments.
 Java allows raw types only to ensure compatibility with pre-generics code.
 The benefit of the diamond constructor, in this context, is clarity since it is more